etlegacy/lua_apidoc/misc.rst

 * **Vsay-Number** is the vsay number of Vsay as listed in the .voice files.
 It is by default random, but can be set by the player by passing parameters to the vsay command (`/vsay <Vsay-Number> <Vsay-String>`).
 * The **X,Y,Z-Location**'s are optional parameters that represent the client's location.
 * **Custom-Message** is by default empty (\"\").
-If set, it prints the message in the chat area.m contaning the message if VoiceOnly is 1 it will only do the sound but not the message
+If set, it prints the message in the chat area.m contaning the message

 Fireteam